Relieving neck arthritis with exercise

 Physicians or physical therapists will often suggest a regimen of neck arthritis exercises as part of a course of conservative treatment for patients who suffer from neck, or cervical, osteoarthritis.
 These exercises are designed to improve flexibility within the neck and also to increase the strength of neck muscles.
 The goal of exercise isn’t to cure the arthritis, but rather to help limit pain and maintain flexibility in the neck.

 If you have been diagnosed with neck arthritis, there are a few things to remember before beginning a new exercise program.
 First, consult your doctor to ensure you are healthy enough to perform the physical activity required and to also ensure that any exercises will not cause further damage.
-Second, when you begin an exercise regimen, start slowly and work gradually toward more demanding activity.
+Second, when you begin an exercise regimen, start slowly and work gradually toward a more demanding activity.
 Next, remember to breathe as you exercise.
 Holding your breath during exercise deprives the muscles of oxygen needed to sustain physical activity.
 Finally, listen to your body and stop immediately if you start to feel uncomfortable.

 Some simple neck arthritis exercises a qualified physician or physical therapist may recommend include:

 - Cervical extension — turning the face toward the ceiling